resilient-tech/india-compliance-docs/pages/docs/ewaybill-and-einvoice/gst_settings.md

 ## e-Waybill Settings

 - **Enable e-Waybill Features**
-Enable this setting to avail e-Waybill Features like generating e-Waybill, Update Transporter & Vehicle Information, and extend the validity of e-Waybill.
+Enable this setting to avail e-Waybill Features like generating e-Waybill, Update Transporter and vehicle Information, and extending the validity of e-Waybill.

 - **Enable e-Waybill Generation from Delivery Note**:
 Do you want to generate an e-Waybill from the delivery note?
 Do you want to transfer goods for Job Work or to your different warehouse?
 Enable "e-Waybill generation from Delivery Note" to start generating e-Waybills from Delivery Note.